thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

   A look back at 2024 & a bold step into 2025!
 author: Elrick Ryan
 description: >
   2024 was a year of breakthroughs, impact, and bold strides at Frontside.
 From structured concurrency with Effection v4 Alpha to revolutionizing testing with Interactors and Data-Driven Test Framework, to improving our Simulation Platform creating the Foundation Simulator.
-As we step into 2025, we're doubling down on empowering engineering teams and organization to take bold steps and build with confidence.
+As we step into 2025, we're doubling down on empowering engineering teams and organizations to take bold steps and build with confidence.
 Here’s a look back at what we accomplished—and a glimpse into what’s next
 tags: [ "Vision 2025"]
 image: happy-new-year-2025-frontside.webp
 ---